-A recent study by Kronos found that 47 percent of employees don’t feel fully appreciated in their jobs today.
+Recent studies, as shown by Kronos, found that 47 percent of employees don’t feel fully appreciated in their jobs today.
 With almost half of the workforce feeling underappreciated, employee appreciation needs to be a year-round effort, not just a single day.

 Appreciation, as we’re discovering, isn’t as straightforward as receiving a raise or cash bonus — it comes from a more human approach of creating a shared vision for your team, and then creating a company culture that rewards individuals’ efforts for supporting this vision.

 Creating meaningful appreciation and engagement